c-g-dev/awesome-haxe-macros/README.md

 ## What are macros in Haxe?

 In Haxe, macros are preprocessor functions included in source code which transform and generate syntax during compilation.
-It does not preprocess the raw text of the source code, but rather directly edits the internal abstract syntax tree (AST) of the compiler.
+They do not preprocess the raw text of the source code, but rather directly edit the internal abstract syntax tree (AST) of the compiler.
 As the [manual] (https://haxe.org/manual/macro.html) describes them:

 > A basic macro is a syntax-transformation.
 It receives zero or more expressions and also returns an expression.
 If a macro is called, it effectively inserts code at the place it was called from.
 In that respect, it could be compared to a preprocessor like `#define` in C++, but a Haxe macro is not a textual replacement tool.